NetLogo/LevelSpace/README.md

 ### 'with' in LevelSpace.
 The best way to do the equivalent of `with` in LevelSpace is to combine `filter` with `ls:of`.
-Let's for instance say that we have a bunch of models, some of which are Wolf Sheep Predation models.
-Let's further say that we only want to do something particular with those models in which there are more than 100 sheep.
-We would need to first find the models that are WSP, and then filter
+Let's for instance say that we only want the models that satisfy a set of particular criteria.
+We could write a procedure that gives us only those models:

 ```
-to go
-    let wsp-models (filter [member?
-"Wolf Sheep Predation" ls:name-of ?] ls:models
-    ls:ask (filter ["count sheep" ls:of ? > 100] wsp-models) "go"
+to-report models-with [reporter]
+    report (filter [reporter] ls:models)
 end
 ```